consuldemocracy/consuldemocracy/docs/en/installation/docker.md

 ## Having trouble?

-Run these commands at **Consul's directory**, to erase all your previous Consul's Docker images and containers.
+Run these commands at **Consul Democracy's directory**, to erase all your previous Consul Democracy's Docker images and containers.
 Then restart the Docker [installation process](#installation):

-1. Remove all CONSUL images:
+1. Remove all Consul Democracy images:

 ```bash
 docker-compose down --rmi all -v --remove-orphans
 ```

-2. Remove all CONSUL containers
+2. Remove all Consul Democracy containers

 ```bash
 docker-compose rm -f -s -v